 You don’t have to spend thousands of dollars to create online courses for your own brand.
-Just signup with Podia and launch your online courses, membership sites, and sell your digital downloads.
+Just signup with Payhip or Podia and launch your online courses, membership sites, and sell your digital downloads.

 What do you do for your top of the funnel marketing or branding or marketing efforts?
 Most businesses barely get around to publish their blog posts regularly or strive to maintain a social media presence.